 Even without a special eco-friendly route, GPS was already saving huge amounts of fuel all over the world, simply because vehicles spent less time getting lost or sitting in traffic – the small amounts of fuel you avoid burning by getting around these problems add up.
 In a 2019 report, the National Institute of Standards and Technology (NIST) noted that GPS technology had reduced fuel consumption and wear and tear on fleet vehicles.
 Not only is it good for the environment, but it also saves us money by reducing transportation costs.

 It’s not just about vehicle emissions.
-In agriculture, crop spraying drones can accurately spray only the appropriate areas of a field, thereby reducing the overall amount of pesticides.
-This means fewer chemicals are needed to maintain our food supply and we make better use of natural resources.
+In agriculture, crop-spraying drones can accurately spray only the appropriate areas of a field, thereby reducing the overall amount of pesticides.
+This means fewer chemicals are needed to maintain our food supply, and we make better use of natural resources.